Skip to content

 print(" No cable")

-# Trace console port
+# Console port

 console = nb.dcim.console_ports.get(name='Console', device='router1')